JavaScript Frameworks Overview: React vs Vue

 React is a perfect solution for multi-page applications.
 Facebook, for example, does it on most of its pages.
 Developers can import the library and start adding JavaScript functionality with ReactJS components.
 The library is also suitable for large SPAs.

 Engineers will need third-party form libraries and routing solutions to launch app projects, such as Flux and Redux.
 Developers can use the create-react-app tool to build a project, set up a local development server, check the code for bugs, and run QA analysis.
+However, the tool offers a few customization options.
+There is only one project template, a single-page app.
+There is also no option to import any custom and community-created templates.

 Since ReactJS web applications are pure JavaScript, coders can use traditional methods of organizing code to make the project more scalable.
 React is an excellent framework for creating scalable user interfaces combined with the concept of virtual DOM and component reusability.